Stephanie Baptist, Curator & Producer, Facebook Artist in Residence Program; Founder & Director, Medium Tings; Behrend

 Sheila Iwano is currently Principal of Retail & Commerce NAM at Mastercard.
-Prior to that she built an illustrious career at Catalina over the past 13 years and is currently serving as Vice President of Marketing, Sales Enablement.
+Prior to that she built an illustrious career at Catalina over the past 13 years and is currently serving as Vice President of Vice President of Strategy & Sales Enablement.
 After years of successfully helping Fortune 500 clients market their products, she has refocused her efforts internally to help elevate the Catalina brand itself.
 Catalina pioneered the concept of 1:1 marketing over 30 years ago and is powered by the world’s largest database of shopper purchase history.
 Today, it continues to digitally innovate with omnichannel capabilities that meet the evolving needs of consumers, retailers & CPG brands via mobile, online or in-store solutions.
 As a multi-cultural consumer who is also a self-professed data-geek, her passions for personalized marketing run deep and she believes that there is no more exciting time for marketers and consumers than now, amidst this digital revolution.

 Rita Ko heads The Hive, a multidisciplinary innovation lab that applies data science and machine learning to build awareness and support for refugees within USA for UNHCR, the UN Refugee Agency.
 Recognized as one of the most innovative not for profits in the world by Fast Company in 2017, The Hive prototypes new solutions to change the conversation around refugees in the United States.
 Rita previously worked at the Vancouver Mayor’s Office as Former Mayor Gregor Robertson’s Director of Operations where she advanced public policy priorities such as becoming the greenest city in the world by 2020, and successfully elected Mayor Robertson for three consecutive terms.
 In 2017, Rita was named by LinkedIn on their Next Wave List as one of the top 10 professionals under 35 in social impact.
 She holds a Bachelor of Arts in Economics with honors from the University of Toronto, and MBA from Cornell University.